 Criteria for the Best Model for Elderly Sleepers

-This is the time when your choice can be your best friend or worst enemy.
-Investing in a good model that provides comfort and support is extremely important as you become older and especially if you have any health issues.
-Luckily, many manufacturers are out there and they offer products suitable to your needs.
+This is why your choice regarding a new mattress matters a lot.
+Investing in a good model that provides comfort and support is extremely important as you become older, especially if you have any health issues.

 3. Coil Count

-Pick a model that will evolve with you and can support your needs over time for at least around 7-10 years or so.
-Mattresses that are made of durable components such as innerspring coil, latex, and/or memory foam all will last a long time and prevent them from degrading and needing to be replaced.
+Pick a model that will adapt to your body with time and provide you with the right amount of comfort and support for as long as it lasts.
+Mattresses that are made of durable components such as coils, latex, and/or memory foam will last longer and won’t degrade so fast.

-If the mattress is latex, then choosing a 100% natural latex model will be the best choice and last a long time.
-For memory foam mattresses, the density and quality of the foam is important, it’s advisable to look for one with CertiPUR-US certification to ensure there are no toxic chemicals that could cause health problems.
+As for memory foam mattresses, the density and quality of the foam are important.
+It’s recommended to look for those with CertiPUR-US certification to ensure there are no toxic chemicals that could cause health problems.

 Our Top 3 Best Choices for the Elderly

-The Tempur Cloud Luxe Breeze provides you with that classic memory foam mattress feel with the plush support of TEMPUR material that is very responsive and conforms to your body movements and shape.
-It also adapts to your body temperature and helps dissipate heat when necessary to achieve a cool sleep.
+The new updated Tempur Luxe Breeze provides you with that classic memory foam mattress feel with the plush support of TEMPUR material that is very responsive and conforms to your body movements and shape.
+It also adapts to your body temperature and helps dissipate heat when necessary to achieve a cooler sleep.

-The Cloud Luxe Breeze comes with excellent motion isolation that will leave you undisturbed even with a partner that moves about during the night or a grandchild in bed.
+The Luxe Breeze comes with excellent motion isolation that will leave you undisturbed even with a partner that moves around in bed a lot during the night.

-The Nectar provides the classic memory foam body cradling effect with a comfortable plush pillow top layer.
-It is recommended for the elderly who may sleep hot as this provides a cool gel infused memory foam layer which helps regulate body temperature.
+It offers that classic memory foam body hug and contour with its comfortable and soft top comfort layer and is recommended for the elderly who may sleep hot as it features some special cooling technologies which help regulate body temperature.